Hot springs near Bend offer a relaxing and memorable experience. Let’s face it, soaking in a hot spring is one of the most unique outdoor activities.

 Cost: Free

-Umpqua Hot Springs Oregon is a truly magical set of pools cascading down a rocky hillside above the North Umpqua River.
-The trailhead is just off of highway 138 and is about a 2-hour drive from Bend.
+Umpqua Hot Springs Oregon is a magical set of pools cascading down a rocky hillside above the North Umpqua River.
+The trailhead is just off of Highway 138 and is about a 2-hour drive from Bend.

 Local Tip: To beat the crowds, we recommend going in winter.
 If you want the springs to yourself, go early in the morning on a weekday.
 We like camping at the Toketee Lake Campground.
-Also, don’t miss some of the lovely waterfalls in this area.
+Also, don’t miss the epic Toketee Falls and other waterfalls in this area.

 McCredie Hot Springs Oregon